jchs-science/jchs-science.githib.io/units/3 waves/5 absorption.md

 But, for your assessment you are going to talk about absorption with light, so you can take what you learn about absorption with sound, and try it with light.

 ## Observations
-**Go and collect the following materials (in a kit) from the front of the room.**
+**Go and collect materials from the front of the room to test muffling your speaker with**
-  * Pie tin
-  * Styrofoam plate
-  * Plastic Cup
-  * Felt
-  * Cotton balls

 <label class="tasks-list-item">
   <input type="checkbox" class="tasks-list-cb">
   <span class="tasks-list-mark"></span>
   <span class="tasks-list-desc">
-    Copy the following table into your lab notebook, you'll fill it out.
+    Copy the following table into your lab notebook, putting any other random items you got into the *etc.* spots.
   </span>
 </label>